NorthernMan54/homebridge-alexa/README.md

 ```
 pm2 delete homebridge
+pm2 cleardump
 pm2 start homebridge -- -I
 pm2 save
 ```
-To review your settings, to ensure that they are working correctly.
+To review your settings, use command below to check if homebridge was sucessfully registered to pm2.
+After that, you can try to reboot your system and check whether you can control homebridge devices with Alexa app.

 ```
 pm2 show homebridge
 ```

 * If you have multiple homebridge options, the -I should be listed first. ie